-The goal of Octopus Books Community Classroom is to create an environment for community building.
-It is a space for us to share experiences and talk about what matter to us collectively.
-It is a space to promote democracy.
-Under our current political and socio-economic climate, talking to each other in a caring and loving environment has become crucially necessary to overcome a sense of despair, expand our imagination so that we can continue our work for justice.
+The goal of Octopus Books Community Classroom is to create an environment for community and knowledge building.
+It is a space to share experiences and talk about what matters to us collectively.
+It is also a space to promote democratic participation.
+Under our current political and socio-economic climate, talking to each other in a caring and loving environment has become crucially necessary to overcome a sense of despair, expand our imagination and build solidarity.
+So that we can continue our work for justice.

-Our community classroom is also an avenue for you to support us, your friendly independent bookstore!
-Your support would allow us to sustain the bookstore as a community space for knowledge exchange.
+Our community classroom is also an avenue for you to support your friendly independent bookstore!
+We require registration for each community classroom for a fee ($10-15).
+Your financial support allows us to sustain the bookstore as a community space for knowledge exchange and our capacity to provide community-based education like this.

 - History of Ottawa River Watershed, A Lecture by Peter Di Gangi, Research Director for Algonquin Nations Secretariat (2 sessions) (2015)